 For example, Torque lets you lock/unlock doors or remote start the engine.
 However, it works in a few vehicles only.

-OBDLink MX+ offers 4X more data per seconds compared to its rivals and is said to be 300% faster compared than rival scanners.
+OBDLink MX+ offers 4X more data per second compared to its rivals and is said to be 300% faster compared to rival scanners.

 Once you get your hands on OBDLink MX, you will not have to worry about compatibility as it is one of the few scanners that support different OS including Android, iOS, and even Windows.

 You can use it with its own app or try it with a third-party app as it supports several third-party tools as well.

 Note: This is one of the few OBD2 scanners that offer iOS compatibility with GM LAN and Ford MS-CAN.

 It supports EOBD, JOBD and OBD2 supported cars.

 Here’s a list of supported modules by OEM, and specific MY/Makes/Models that are supported by OBDLink MX+ (support depends on which modules were originally fitted by OEM).